facebook/react-native/docs/RunningOnDeviceIOS.md

 1. Open `AwesomeApp/ios/AwesomeApp/AppDelegate.m`
 2. Change the IP in the URL from `localhost` to your laptop's IP.
 On Mac, you can find the IP address in System Preferences / Network.
+3. Replace the `localhost` entry in your `Info.plist`’s App Transport Security settings with the same IP address from above.
-3. In Xcode select your phone as build target and press "Build and run"
+4. In Xcode select your phone as build target and press "Build and run"

 > Hint
 >